marendale/py-crawler/README.md

 python main.py
 ```

-The Flask server should now be running and accessible.
+The Flask server should now be running and accessible via `http://127.0.0.1:5000/`.

 ### Set up the frontend